-Wednesday of the 34th Week in Ordinary Time [II]
+Wednesday of the Thirty-fourth Week in Ordinary Time

 “By your perseverance you will secure your lives.”